 - Infections and Immune System Disorders

-What helps: If you know you have an immune system disorder, follow the treatment plan your doctor gave you, and let her know how you’re doing or if you have any side effects.
+What helps: If you know you have an immune system disorder, follow the treatment plan your doctor gave you, and let them know how you’re doing or if you have any side effects.

 It doesn’t happen overnight, but diabetes can cause nerve damage, especially if your blood sugar is out of control.
 You may have pain, tingling, or no feeling in your feet, legs, and hands.
 Or you might not have any symptoms.